Utkarsh067/Docker-Projects-/Containerizing a Static website/Step by step guide.md

 # Steps
-1. Download Docker Desktop form link
+1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) from the given link.

 2. Create a docker project folder on your PC